4.1 Building types

 - Buildings that are owned by the State of Queensland and controlled in whole or in part by the Department of Housing and Public Works.
 These buildings are referred to as government-owned office buildings.

 - Buildings in leased in whole, or substantial part, by government.
 These buildings involve long-term tenure, and their leases contain particular obligations and maintenance provisions.
-The accommodation in these buildings is controlled by HPW.
+The office accommodation in these buildings is controlled by HPW.
 These buildings are referred to as ‘major leased’ buildings

-- Buildings (other than ‘major leased’ buildings) that are owned by private-sector landlords, and in which space is leased by government.
+- Buildings (other than ‘major leased’ buildings) that are owned by private-sector landlords, and in which office space is leased by government.
 This building type includes buildings leased from the private sector under pre-commitment lease arrangements.
 These buildings are referred to as ‘other leased’ buildings.

 4.2 Key documents